erwald/elixir-changeset/README.md

 An Elixir package for calculating between-list edit distances.

-It can calculate both the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between two lists and the actual edit steps required to go from one list to another (using the [Wagner-Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm)).
+It can calculate both the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between two lists or binaries and the actual edit steps required to go from one list/binary to another (using the [Wagner-Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm)).

 ```elixir
 iex> taylor_swift_songs = [22, 15, "I Knew You Were Trouble"]